Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US military said Houthi forces in Yemen attacked the cargo ship Star Iris en route to a port in southern Iran.

-"The Iran-backed Houthi forces launched two missiles in the Bab el-Mandeb Strait.
+"The Iran-backed Houthi forces launched two missiles from the Bab el-Mandeb Strait.
 Both missiles targeted the Marshall Islands-flagged cargo ship Star Iris, owned by a Greek company, which was carrying corn from Brazil through the Red Sea," the US military's Central Command (CENTCOM) announced on February 13.

 According to CENTCOM, the attack caused minor damage to the cargo ship Star Iris and no casualties to the crew.
 "Notably, the destination of the Star Iris was Bandar-e Emam Khomeyni," CENTCOM said, referring to the southern Iranian port city.